- Long-term vs. short-term cash flow forecasting on the basis of techniques, time period, and advantages and disadvantages.

 As the duration of the forecast increases, the accuracy decreases.
 Here are some disadvantages of long-term forecasting:

-Cash Flow Forecasting measures an organization’s future financial position and determines its liquidity position.
+Cash Flow Forecasting measures an organization’s future financial position and determines its cash flow position.
 Cash forecasting is important for making informed decisions for investing and borrowing.
 It helps in handling a company’s capital structure, financial and interest rate risks, and making adjustments to the budget.

 Using data from accounting statements, these metrics should be monitored regularly:

-Selecting the correlated variables and finding the right forecasting model offers better results.
+Suitable variables must be used for forecasting.
+Selecting the correlated variables and finding the right model for performing the forecast offers better results.

 Cloud computing is a win-win solution for forecasting since all the data are stored in one place.
 It eliminates the need for manual data aggregation and consolidation, thus minimizing the scope for errors.